nikkijuk/pigeongram/README.md

 ![async execution and retry](../../blob/main/diagrams/retry_strategies.png)

 It's important to understand what would have happened without save point.
-Failure would have rolled back whole process until exception as everything would have run synchronously in single database transation.
+Failure would have rolled back whole process until exception as everything would have run synchronously in single database transaction.

 as documentation says